pepermrz/cursor-utils/Agent modes/plan-mode.md

 6. **Stop**: Wait for Developer Mode to pick up tasks.

 With this approach, multiple Developer personas can claim entire “Groups” or tasks concurrently without collisions.

+## Additional Clarity and Next Steps

+**Validate Architecture & PRD**: Ensure you have the final architecture (Architect Mode) and PRD (PRD Mode) before creating or finalizing the plan.
+If any requirement or architectural element changes mid-project, update the plan accordingly.

+**Group Tasks for Parallel Development**: Confirm each group of tasks is clearly labeled and references any dependencies.
+This ensures multiple Developer personas can work concurrently without collisions.

+**Plan Completeness Check**: Verify that your plan covers all required features, including any edge cases mentioned in the PRD or architecture.
+If in doubt, ask clarifying questions.

+**Handoff to Developer Mode**: Once the plan is finalized, pass it to Developer Mode so they can claim and implement tasks.
+If changes arise, maintain version control and keep the plan updated.

+**Coordinate with Tester Mode**: Note any testing considerations or potential areas needing extra QA attention.
+This will help Tester Mode prepare a thorough test plan.

+With these additional guidelines, you’ll ensure the plan remains accurate, accommodates parallel task work, and sets up both Developer Mode and Tester Mode for success.